A framework to measure the robustness of programs in the unpredictable environment: Introduction

+We can then focus on the analysis of the obtained behaviour.
+One of the main challenges here is to quantify how \emph{variations in the environmental conditions} can affect the \emph{expected behaviour} of the system.
 In this paper we will present a framework that allows us to \emph{measure the robustness} of systems.
 This is the ability of a program to \emph{tolerate} changes in the environmental conditions and preserving the original behaviour.
 Since the interaction of the program with the enclosing environment is represented as a sequence of random variables, the considered measures will be defined among probability distributions of observed data.
-The proposed framework will be then used to define the notions of \emph{adaptability} and \emph{reliability}.
-The former indicates the ability of a program to absorb perturbation on environmental conditions after a given amount of time.
-The latter expresses the ability of a program to maintain its intended behaviour (up-to some reasonable tolerance) despite the presence of perturbations in the environment.
-As an example, if we consider the above mentioned drone scenario, a perturbation can be caused by a gust of wind that moves the drone out of its trajectory.
-The controlling program is \emph{adaptable} if it can return on the initial trajectory within a suitable amount of time while it is \emph{reliable} if the drone is able to detect the presence of a gust of wind and can oppose to it, being only slightly moved from its initial trajectory.
+The proposed framework will then be used to define the robustness notions of \emph{adaptability} and \emph{reliability}.
+As an example, if we consider the above mentioned aerial UV scenario, a perturbation can be caused by a gust of wind that moves the UV out of its trajectory.
+We will say that the program controlling the UV is \emph{adaptable} if it can retrieve the initial trajectory within a suitable amount of time.
+In other words, we say that a program is adaptable if no matter how much its behaviour is initially affected by the perturbations, it is able to react to them and regain its intended behaviour within a given amount of time.
+On the other hand, it may be the case that the UV is able to detect the presence of a gust of wind and can oppose to it, being only slightly moved from its initial trajectory.
+In this case, we say that the program is \emph{reliable}.
+Hence, \emph{reliability} expresses the ability of a program to maintain its intended behaviour (up-to some reasonable tolerance) despite the presence of perturbations in the environment.